 Regarding the feared toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
 Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, including sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
-If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may consider a bathroom sign with reminders of what not to flush.
+If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may think about a bathroom sign with reminders of what not to flush.

 It’s helpful to realize that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
-Be mindful of what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is finished.
-Food items that should not be used in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
+Be mindful of what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is complete.
+Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
 These types of items are difficult for the disposal blades to grind up and create blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 518-417-2938 if you’ve found any last minute plumbing issues that you don’t want to put on your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 518-417-2938 if you’ve discovered any last minute plumbing issues that you don’t want to put on your holiday guests!